 Five members elected by postal ballot of the local electorate.
-David McKenzie, David Warnock, Willie Nisbet and David McCowan were elected on 3 July 2014.
-Billy Ronald was elected on 29 October 2015.
-Their term of office runs until 4 July 2018.
+Bob Darracott, Billy Ronald, Martin Earl, Willie Nisbet and David McCowan were elected on 5 July 2018.
+Their term of office runs until July 2022.

 These members represent the five wards in the National Park.
 They bring to the board their valuable understanding and perspective of the Park’s local businesses and communities, and also champion, represent and help deliver our objectives within the Wards they represent.